Memorial to victims of Boston Marathon bombing completed

 The work by sculptor Pablo Eduardo marks the spots where two pressure cooker bombs detonated on April 15, 2013.
 In addition to the three killed, more than 260 were injured.

-The monument also includes four bronze and glass spires that will illuminate the site, cherry trees and bronze markers honoring two police officers killed in the bombing's aftermath.
+The monument also includes cherry trees, four bronze and glass spires that will illuminate the site and bronze markers honoring two police officers killed in the bombing's aftermath.